Nicoconot/Unity-CSharp/README.md

 # Public Unity C# Projects
 Hey there!
 Thanks for coming by.
 My name is Nico, I'm a game developer mostly focused on Unity and C#.
-Here I share  some of the code I've created and want to share, not necessarily associated with their full projects(sorry, copyright!).
+Here I share  some of the code I've created, not necessarily associated with their full projects(sorry, copyright!).
 What's in here I've designed and made from scratch, and everything is extensively commented.
 Please feel free to use whatever you find here, if you need it.
 I also take requests!

 ## Project Descriptions